History and exam

 exposure in endemic areas

-institutionalization of intellectually disabled people
+institutionalization (particularly of people with intellectual disability)

 men who have sex with men